openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Access to this API is authorized using OAuth 2.0 [@!RFC6749], i.e. the Wallet uses OAuth 2.0 to obtain authorization to receive verifiable credentials.
 This way the issuance process can benefit from the proven security, simplicity, and flexibility of OAuth 2.0 and existing OAuth 2.0 deployments and OpenID Connect OPs (see [@OpenID.Core]) can be extended to become Credential Issuers.

+## Requirements Notation and Conventions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [@!RFC2119].

 # Terminology

 This specification uses the terms "Access Token", "Authorization Endpoint", "Authorization Request", "Authorization Response", "Authorization Code Grant", "Authorization Server", "Client", "Client Authentication", "Client Identifier", "Grant Type", "Refresh Token", "Token Endpoint", Token Request" and "Token Response" defined by OAuth 2.0 [@!RFC6749], the terms "End-User", "Entity", and "Request Object" as defined by OpenID Connect Core [@!OpenID.Core], the term "JSON Web Token (JWT)" defined by JSON Web Token (JWT) [@!RFC7519], the term "JOSE Header" and "Base64url Encoding" defined by JSON Web Signature (JWS) [@!RFC7515].